micro-ROS/benchmarking_shadow-builder/README.md

 ./simple_stupid_example
 ```

-The output of this command should be:
+The output of the last command should be like this:

 ``` shell
 Monitor var i: 0